GeertRoks/geertroksdotcom-Portfoliosite/nuxt-app/content/project/neways-internship.md

 To enable Secure Boot I needed to create a custom Linux image using the Yocto Project.
 This was my first experience with building custom images and learned a lot about the boot process of Linux based systems.

-Furthermore, since I progressed quickly, we decided to increase the scope of the project and also look into establashing a Trusted Execution Environment (TEE) with the ARM TrustZone technology.
-This TEE is only able to run cryptographically verified applications that can be used to offload data sensitive tasks in the user space, ie. signing a message with a private key.
+Furthermore, since I progressed quickly, we decided to increase the scope of the project and also look into establishing a Trusted Execution Environment (TEE) with the ARM TrustZone technology.
+This TEE is only able to run cryptographically verified applications that can be used to offload data sensitive tasks in the user space, for example signing a message with a private key.
 A user space app asks the TEE for a message to be signed and receives the signed messages, without having to know what the keys is.

 Finally, the company wanted to know how to establish a bidirectional communication channel between the main processor and a real-time co-processor on the SoC.
 I researched three methods on how to establish this connection: 1) shared memory, 2) Mailboxes and 3) Remote Processor Messaging (RPMsg).
 Where RPMsg is a framework integrated in the Linux Kernel that uses shared memory and mailboxes under the hood and provides an abstraction layer for easy usage in user space.